barisione-biso/new_ring/Readme.md

 Here we need to give the path of the the file that contains all the queries.
 A folder called `Queries` contains two files of queries.
 We have to give the path of one of the files within it:

 - If we selected the file `wikidata-filtered-enumerated.dat` we have to give the absolute path of the file called `Queries-wikidata-benchmark.txt`.
-- If we selected the file `wikidata-enumerated.dat` we have to select the absolute path of the file called `Queries-wikidata-benchmark.txt`.
+- If we selected the file `wikidata-enumerated.dat` we have to select the absolute path of the file called `Queries-bgps-limit1000.txt`.

 Now we are finished!
 After running this step we will execute the queries.
 In console we should see the number of the query, the number of results and the time taken by each one of the queries.